KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 Since this requires KeyboardKit Pro, you must register it *after* setting up your license.

-You can inherit `ThemeBasedKeyboardStyleProvider` to customize this theme-based provider even further, which lets you mix the benefits of themes and styles in any way that fits your needs.
+You can inherit `ThemeBasedKeyboardStyleProvider` to customize this theme-based provider even further, which lets you mix the benefits of themes and styles in even more ways.

 ### Pre-defined themes

 You can access all pre-defined themes with `KeyboardTheme.{ID}`, for instance `KeyboardKit.standard` or `KeyboardKit.minimal(.pink)`.

-Here are all pre-defined themes with some style variations:
+Here is a list of all pre-defined themes with some style variations:

 | Theme        |                               |                                        |                                |                                 |
 | ------------ | ----------------------------- | -------------------------------------- | ------------------------------ | ------------------------------- |